opendr-eu/opendr/docs/reference/edgespeechnets.md

 EdgeSpeechNetsLearner.save(self, path)
 ```

-This method saves the model the in the directory provided by `path`.
+This method saves the model in the directory provided by `path`.

 Parameters: